-Occassionally we’re asked what is the most important thing that La Porte area homeowner's can do to maintain their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the most important thing that La Porte area homeowner's can do to maintain their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is extremely important to the effectiveness of your HVAC system, plus your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not all that hard for most La Porte homeowners, but there are usually two hurdles to actually getting it done:

 - Knowing just how often to replace your furnace or air conditioner filter.